-1 Select Menu > Channels.
+1 Press Menu and select Channels.

 (Depending on how your radio is programmed, you may be able to use the scroll keys or left selection key to select the Channels menu.)

 2 In the Channels menu, scroll through the list of channels until the channel you want appears.